KTM 1190 RC8: 2011 and 2012

 Internal improvements were made for these model years based on rider reviews and in-house testing.
 250 models were made for North America for 2011 and 2012 years.
 The KTM engineers included a heavier crankshaft and flywheel aimed at reducing the buzzy nature of the previous RC8R and to emphasize low-end torque.
 Throttle butterflies were remapped to reduce the amount of opening under small throttle inputs for much smoother transitions and to address the "snatchy throttle" complaints directed at the earlier models.
 The new cylinder head uses two spark plugs in each cylinder; below 7,000 rpm only one of the two fires, while above 7,000 both are used for optimum burning and reduced detonation which also allows for a re-tuned ECU that has revamped cam timing and the 52 mm throttle bodies.
 Also new with this model are cast aluminum Marchesini wheels and strategic front and rear suspension updates.

-RC 8C

-The KTM RC 8C is a limited-edition, track-focused supersport motorcycle made since 2022 designed purely for track days and racing.

-It's powered by a potent 889 cc parallel-twin engine, derived from KTM's LC8c platform, producing about 128 hp.

-It’s extremely light, featuring a high-strength steel trellis frame with a upgraded chassis similar to that of the 2022 RC16, making it very agile in the corners.

-It's equipped with fully adjustable WP APEX PRO suspension components, similar to what's used in professional racing, and high-performance Brembo Stylema brakes for superior stopping power.